 Coorg, located on the Western Ghats of Karnataka, is one of the best places to visit in India.
-It boasts a well-preserved biodiversity and is blessed with abundant flora and fauna.
-Dressed in old-world charm, dreamy looking hills, coffee and cardamom plantations, it is the perfect eco-tourist destination.
+It boasts well-preserved biodiversity and is blessed with abundant flora and fauna.
+Dressed in old-world charm, dreamy-looking hills, coffee, and cardamom plantations, it is the perfect eco-tourist destination.
 The hospitality of the people belonging to the Kodava community will win you over, as will the picturesque beauty of the place.
-After exploring and absorbing the beauty of Coorg, you should check out the other attractions like Abbey Falls.
+After exploring and absorbing the beauty of Coorg, you should check out other attractions like Abbey Falls.
 Its cascading water resembles a brilliantly painted curtain.
-Eco-tourism in Coorg is about admiring the various aspects of its natural beauty, exploring its coffee and cardamom plantations and learning about the unique history of the Kodava community.
+Eco-tourism in Coorg is about admiring the various aspects of its natural beauty, exploring its coffee and cardamom plantations, and learning about the unique history of the Kodava community.

 Looking for the best summer destinations in India?
 Head to Sitlakhet in Uttarakhand.
 Visiting this place lets you leave the hustle-bustle of city life behind you.
 Situated in the district of Almora, Sitlakhet is one of the best offbeat destinations for eco-tourism in the Kumaon Himalayas.

 The park is home to over 350 species of birds along with various kinds of flora.
-A safari in this park is a wonderful experience as you get to explore meadows, huge plateaus and valleys.
-Its your lucky day here when you spot a Barasingha, or catch a glimpse of a tiger in the jungle.
+A safari in this park is a wonderful experience as you get to explore meadows, huge plateaus, and valleys.
+It’s your lucky day here when you spot a Barasingha or catch a glimpse of a tiger in the jungle.
 Ever wondered how sindoor (vermillion) is made?
 From the Sindoor Tree, which is found in abundance here.
-You also come across sites related to mythology, sites such as Shravan Tal, where Shravan Kumar, the devoted son in Ramayana, came to fill water for his parents.
+You also come across sites related to mythology, sites such as Shravan Tal, where Shravan Kumar, the devoted son of Ramayana, came to fill water for his parents.

 Located in the northern part of Amravati district, the Melghat Tiger Reserve is a great eco-friendly destination which you should visit during your trip to Maharashtra.
 Spread over 3,600sq.km, this tiger reserve covers the Gugamal National Park and Melghat Wildlife Sanctuary, along with the rich deciduous reserve forests in the neighboring areas.